Nest: Birds

 The sociable weaver builds large communal nests in which many individual nests reside.
 They divide the nest using walls of grass placed atop a base of large sticks.
 At the entrances to the nest, sharp sticks are placed to ward off intruders.
 A single communal site can measure 2 m in height and 8 m in width.
 As many as 300 mating pairs may reside in the structure.
 Other birds often built their own nests on top of Weaver nest sites.

-Some birds build nests in trees, some (such as vultures, eagles, and many seabirds) will build them on rocky ledges, and others nest on the ground or in burrows.
+Some birds build nests in trees, some (such as eagles, vultures, and many seabirds) will build them on rocky ledges, and others nest on the ground or in burrows.
 Each species has a characteristic nest style, but few are particular about where they build their nests.
 Most species will choose whatever site in their environment best protects their nest, taking into account the nest's style.
 Several species will build on a cactus whenever possible.
 The bushtit and Bullock's oriole will suspend their nests from the tips of slender branches.
 The oropendolas take hanging nests to the extreme, constructing pouches up to 1.8 m tall using hanging vines as their base.
 The hanging nest is attached to thin tree branches, discouraging predation.
 Other species seek out crevices, using buildings or birdhouses when tree holes are not available.

 Typical bird nests range from 2 cm in size (hummingbirds) to 2 m (eagles) in diameter.
 The largest nest on record was made by a pair of bald eagles.
 It was 2.9 m in diameter, 6 m deep and was estimated to weigh more than 2 t.
 The lightest bird nests may weigh only a few grams.
 Incubation mounds of the mallee fowl can reach heights of 4.57 m and widths of 10.6 m.
 It is estimated the animal uses as much as 300 t of material in its construction.
 The extinct Sylviornis neocaledoniae may have constructed nesting mounds 50 m in diameter.